hpc-uk/build-instructions/apps/VASP/build_vasp_6.2.0_ARCHER2_GCC_MKL.md

 correct options to be set in makefile.include in the root directory of the source distribution.

-The makefile.include used for the Intel compilers on ARCHER can be downloaded from:
+The makefile.include used for the Intel compilers on ARCHER2 can be downloaded from:

 * [6.2.0_makefile.include.ARCHER2_GCC_MKL_omp](6.2.0_makefile.include.ARCHER2_GCC_MKL_omp)

-The  build on ARCHER uses:
+The build on ARCHER2 uses:

 * Intel oneAPI MKL for linear algebra
 * FFTW 3 for FFT's